Frequent Urination: 13 Possible Causes (& How to Stop It)

 Drinking a lot of coffee and other foods with high caffeine content, like chocolate, yerba mate and black tea can also cause urinary frequency.
 In addition to containing water, caffeine is a natural diuretic.
 Alcohol is also a diuretic and should be avoided if you are looking to quench your thirst, as alcohol will not hydrate you and can lead to negative health consequences.

-What to do: To decrease urinary frequency, engaging in physical activity can help to eliminate excess fluid in the body.
+How to stop it: To decrease urinary frequency, engaging in physical activity can help to eliminate excess fluid in the body.
 You should also decrease your consumption of drinks with caffeine and sodas.

 2. Diuretics